IF YOU ARE DISABLED OR BLIND

 STEP 3: DOES THE CHILD’S IMPAIRMENT MEET, MEDICALLY EQUAL, OR FUNCTIONALLY EQUAL A LISTING?

-If the child has a severe impairment(s), we determine if the impairment(s) meets or medically equals the criteria of the listing.
-The listings, describes specific medical conditions of the major body systems that satisfies the criteria of a listing, and meets the duration requirement.
+If the child has a severe impairment(s), we determine if the impairment(s) meets or ismedically equivalent to the criteria of the listing.
+The listing of Impairments (the Listing) covers the major body systems and includes descriptions of common physical and mental impairments (such as cerebral palsy, intellectual disability, and asthma) along with specific medical severity criteria.

 A child is disabled if he or she has an impairment that:

-meets thl criteria of one of the impairments in the listings; or
+meets the criteria of one of the impairments in the listings; or

 medically equals the criteria of one of the listings; or